 New Wetland Naturalist Course

 Sacajawea Audubon Society (SAS) is developing a new naturalist course with a focus on wetlands, covering various aspects of wetland ecology and environmental science, tailored to Montana’s unique landscapes and ecological characteristics.
 Each class will be structured to ideally combine theoretical knowledge with practical, hands-on activities or field observations.
-Each topic will have a subject matter expert drawn from Montana State University, Society of Wetland Scientists, and local specialists.
+Each topic will have a subject-matter expert drawn from Montana State University, Society of Wetland Scientists, and local specialists.

 The approach is a curriculum that focuses on the natural science aspects of wetlands with a concentration on the understanding of wetland ecology, hydrology, soils, plants, and wildlife.
 The course covers topics that will provide a comprehensive understanding of the complex ecological interactions that occur within these ecosystems with an emphasis on scientific observation, analysis, and interpretation, integrating field trips and hands-on activities.

-Wetlands Naturalist Program Series at the IAWP
+Wetlands Naturalist Program Series at the Indreland Audubon Wetland Preserve (IAWP)

-June 24, to, July 21, 2024
+June 24, to, August 2, 2025

-In addition to classroom and hands on activities, at the Indreland Audubon Wetland Preserve, there will be field trips to other wetland and riparian areas within the Greater Yellowstone Ecosystem of Montana.
+In addition to classroom and hands-on activities, at the Indreland Audubon Wetland Preserve, there will be field trips to other wetland and riparian areas within the Greater Yellowstone Ecosystem of Montana.

 The cost is:

-$175.00 IAWP Busy Beavers <> $225.00 SAS members <> $325.00 Non-members
+$275.00 IAWP Busy Beavers <> $325.00 SAS members <> $450.00 Non-members

 Class size is limited to 15 participants.